 This is known as output and relates to the ability to exchange data with security teams and systems.
 This is the final step that truly allows for successful management across the team.

 This is particularly useful for the continued development of your security team and allows for the fastest and most effective progress.

-Bring Focus To Your Event Logs
+Bring Focus To Your Security Logs

 Log management is a fairly broad term, but implementing the strategy successfully is all about focusing.
 When implemented well, log management protects the business by identifying threats, cleaning your systems, and understanding where security events stemmed from.
 This can also go a long way to preventing future troubles.